Raftaar

-Dilin Nair (Note: Although in a video Raftaar agrees that his name is Kalathil Kuzhiyil Devadasan Dilin Nair, his business filings list his name as Dilin Nair.
+Dilin Nair (Note: Although in a video Raftaar agrees that his full name is Kalathilkuzhiyil Devadasan Dilin Nair, his business filings list his name as Dilin Nair.
 The Wikipedia introduction uses only the legal name.) (born 16 November 1988), better known by his stage name Raftaar, is an Indian rapper, lyricist, music producer, composer, dancer, actor and TV personality associated with Hindi, Punjabi and Haryanvi music.

 Early and personal life

-Kalathil Kuzhiyil Devadasan Dilin Nair was born on 16 November 1988 to a Delhi-based Malayali couple in Trivandrum (now Thiruvananthapuram), Kerala.
+Kalathilkuzhiyil Devadasan Dilin Nair was born on 16 November 1988 to a Delhi-based Malayali couple in Trivandrum (now Thiruvananthapuram), Kerala.
 Raftaar married Komal Vohra, the sister of Indian television actors Karan Vohra and Kunal Vohra, in December 2016.
 They filed for a divorce in 2020 and have been living separately.
-The legal proceedings were delayed due to COVID-pandemic and were finalised on 6 October 2022.
+The legal proceedings were delayed due to the COVID-19 pandemic and were finalised on 6 October 2022.

-On 31 January 2025, Raftaar married fashion stylist, actress and model Manraj Jawanda in Thiruvananthapuram, Kerala in traditional Malayali and Sikh wedding ceremonies.
+On 31 January 2025, Raftaar married fashion stylist, actress, and model Manraj Jawanda in Thiruvananthapuram, Kerala in traditional Malayali and Sikh wedding ceremonies.

 Career

 2008-2012: Early career, Mafia Mundeer and Dance India Dance

 Raftaar initially began his music career by making tracks with his childhood friends and fellow rappers Ikka and Lil Golu.
-After a while of making tracks and uploading them online, Yo Yo Honey Singh heard a track on Orkut which was uploaded by the trio, then known as The Black Wall Street Desi's.
+After a while of making tracks and uploading them online, Yo Yo Honey Singh heard a track on Orkut which was uploaded by the trio, then known as The Black Wall Street Desis.
 Singh reached out to the three youngsters and invited them to his studio in Okhla, Delhi.
 According to Ikka on his track "Interview", Singh worked with the three youngsters while also giving them stage names; "Young Amli" for Ikka, "Raftaar" for Dilin who went by the name OniMaxxx/Max and "Lil Golu" for Sahil who had the nickname Golu.
 Some of his collaborations with Singh include "Kamli Kamli" featuring Rimz J and "Sharabia".
-Raftaar also started his career as a dancer, as Max and participated in a reality TV show Dance India Dance in 2011, in 'DID Double' along with a friend named Manik.
+Raftaar also started his career as a dancer, as Max and participated in a reality TV show Dance India Dance in 2011, in DID Doubles along with a friend named Manik.

-In the meantime, Raftaar split from Mafia Mundeer due to credit-related problems, most notably involving the dispute related to the track "Dope Shope" from Singh's album, International Villager.
-He appeared in the music video for a few seconds and alleged that his scenes were also cut.
+In the meantime, Raftaar split from Mafia Mundeer due to credit-related problems, most notably involving the dispute related to the track "Dope Shope", from Singh's album, International Villager.
+He appeared in the music video for only a few seconds, alleging that his screen time was also cut.